 Dewatering Bags to Remove Copper

-The goal was to remove the water with the dissolved copper in it rather than having the copper precipitated out into the organics in a drying process.
+He is looking for a sludge dewatering solution that would lower the concentrations in the organic particles and make it easier to remove copper from the water itself.
+The goal is to remove the water with the dissolved copper in it rather than having the copper precipitated out into the organics in a drying process.

 Standard dewatering bags use a nonwoven geotextile material, while dewatering tubes use a woven geotextile.
 Our product specialists worked with the manufacturing locations to offer the correct fabric material and bag filter for sludge dewatering.
 Now, he can remove the copper and water together.
 GEI Works provided the solution he needed, helping to solve his sludge dewatering problem.

 The dewatering bag product is a filtering device typically designed to remove silt, sediment, and other small materials from water.
 These bags are typically made from a nonwoven 8 or 10 ounce geotextile, although they have also been made from 6 ounce, depending on the requirements.

 The nonwoven geotextile fabric uses a needle-punched filtering design.
 The holes are small enough to prevent particles from leaving the bag, while remaining large enough for water (and occasionally water and copper) to leave the bag.
 Standard dewatering bag sizes range from 6' x 6' to 15' x 25'.

 A common choice for sludge dewatering is the dewatering tube.
 The tubes are constructed of a woven geotextile material for high levels of filtering and sludge removal.